Inclusive Images: The Art of Crafting Meaningful Alternative Text

-Write alternative text that is not only descriptive, but also contextual and meaningful
+Writing alternative text that is not only descriptive, but also contextual and meaningful

 In this article

 This is where alternative text acts as a bridge.
-For users who rely on assistive technology like screen readers, alternative text is the only way to understand what is in an image.
+For users who rely on assistive technology like screen readers, alternative text is the only way to understand what’s in an image.
 Without alternative text, visual information is limited only to those who can see it, leaving some users in the dark.

 This article will discuss the art of writing alternative text that is not only descriptive, but also contextual and meaningful.
 How can we make images more inclusive and ensure everyone, regardless of limitations, can enjoy digital content equally?